 It is a non-mechanical, non-manipulative treatment.
 It is a subtle and profound form of healing which works with the whole person and promotes the body’s natural capacity for self-repair.Book Now

 |Craniosacral Therapy||45 minutes||£46.50|

 Note: Concessions are available for Trinity Laban Alumni and students with a valid student ID.

 - Jaw problems

 - Emotional and psychological disturbances

 - Develop wellbeing, health and vitality

 When, for example, the body has had to cope with shock, long-term stress or illness, the natural state that promotes healing can become compromised.
-It is precisely this natural tendency which this holistic therapy helps restore; not only physically but emotionally and spiritually.
+It is precisely this natural tendency which this holistic therapy can help to restore; not only physically but emotionally and spiritually.

-Craniosacral Therapy is suitable for everyone from newborns to the elderly.
+Craniosacral Therapy is suitable for everyone.
 It is particularly suitable for people in fragile or acutely painful conditions.

 - Your practitioner will take a written case history, listening to the reasons for your visit